 The undergraduate courses I teach are Applied Sociology, and the Sociology of Health.
 In the past, I taught Social Problems, Race and Racialization, Qualitative Research Methods, and the Sociology of Education.

 My approach to research has been qualitative and community-engaged.
-This means that I spend a good deal of time listening carefully to people’s experiences, recording interviews, making observations, and spending time at places like community centres, homes, meetings, even music performances.
+This means that I spend a good deal of time listening carefully to people’s experiences, recording interviews, making observations, and spending time at places like community centres, homes, meetings, and even music performances.
 The approach comes down to building human relationships.
-More abstractly, I would say that my overarching goal is to facilitate social change and the improvement of conditions for human dignity.
+My goal is to facilitate social change and the improvement of conditions for human dignity.
 As a result, my work stretches well beyond the university campus.

 I am most comfortable in identifying myself as a writer, a community-based researcher, an advocate, and an activist.
 As an educator, I wish to inspire my students to explore everything that sociology can be when it is applied to understanding